mmerabet42/ft_lexiq/README.md

 #### Temporary rules

-We've seen how to set the current default list, but what about adding rules to a custom list without changing the current default list, this is possible with the RGX_TO flag, that allows you to change temporarly the current default list.
+We've seen that we can change the current default list, but what about adding rules to a custom list without changing the current default list, this is possible with the RGX_TO flag, that allows you to change temporarly the current default list.

 ```C
 t_list *list = NULL;